“Work and get everything done during six days each week, but the seventh day is a day of rest to honor the LORD…”

 Christmas is a Time To Spend With Family and Friends

-Spend time with family and enjoy your weekends.
+I hope that you are able to relax and enjoy the upcoming break, teachers.
+You have earned it!
+Now more than ever, it is important to spend quality time with family and enjoy your weekends.
 This time of year gets really busy with events, report cards, grading, and somehow managing to fit teaching in as well!
 The semester can fill up quickly with other obligations, so enjoy the time you have with your family.
 Your family and friends are your support system, so it is important to spend some quality time with them.
 During this time together, make sure you tell them how much you appreciate them and their support during your first year(s) of teaching.

 Do Something fun

-Throughout the semester, we have made countless sacrifices of our time, energy and talents for others.
+Throughout the semester, we have made countless sacrifices of our time, energy, and talents for others.
 Think of a couple of things that you would love to do or get done while on break.
 These hobbies or other adventures will help to fill up your “emotional bank” that often sees more withdraws in a semester than deposits.
 If you want to relax and watch Netflix all day, you have certainly earned that right!
 Whatever you choose to do over this Christmas break, I hope you find yourself having fun, laughing, and relaxing with the ones you care about.

 What’s Next for You in the New Year?